 What impact have we had?

-To date, we have had over 250 young ladies in our Cambodian leadership program.
-We have brought 33 young ladies to America for leadership training.
-And 5 Ravens have returned a second time for extended leadership training.
+To date, we have had over 300 young adults in our Cambodian leadership program.
+Through the partnership with RHI, we have brought 40 young ladies to America for further leadership training.
+And six Ravens have returned a second time for extended leadership training.

 Our Ravens are on the ground impacting the Kingdom of Cambodia for Christ.
-They work with and have started various ministries that educate, feed, and clothe the underprivileged in Cambodia.
+They work with and/or have started various NGOs, businesses, and ministries that educate, feed, and clothe the underprivileged in Cambodia.